 Other names for the practice include cloud financial management, cloud financial engineering, cloud cost management, cloud optimization, and cloud financial optimization.
 Regardless of the moniker, companies are finding it necessary to have specially trained people who can cross the barriers between the usage of cloud infrastructure and cloud cost management.

-The Challenges of Predicting Cloud Costs
+Predicting Cloud Costs is Difficult

 Most cost forecasting tools base their numbers on what has been used and spent in the previous month.
 However, the very nature of the cloud is that it can automatically expand and contract according to work demands.
 Thus, cloud spend is variable and inherently difficult to predict.
 Furthermore, there can be seasonality in those work demands.
 For example, an online store is likely to see increased activity in the pre-holiday months of November and December.
 If November’s spend forecast is based on October’s activity, that forecast could be greatly underestimated and very inaccurate.